On to state: Lynx beat Southeast Polk 58-43 to punch ticket

 “You can’t put a value on experience.
 Our seniors last year were such good leaders.
 They really installed in these guys that work ethic.
 Last year, we were just a year away.”

-Senior Noah Sanbothe led the Lynx with 21 points and added six rebounds.
+Senior Noah Sandbothe led the Lynx with 21 points and added six rebounds in the Substate 1 final..

 “It was just amazing,” he said of the final seconds of the game.
 “I’ve been working for that my whole four years of high school.”